 You will find in this presentation the Church’s positions on some of the most common issues of end-of-life care.
 I integrated into the discussion my clinical experiences as a registered nurse when I worked in various clinical specialties, which included a hospice, as well as my ministerial encounters as a priest in providing spiritual guidance and pastoral support to the sick and their families.
 My narratives and actual encounters with people are valuable inputs in drawing the concepts and teachings of end-of-life care more relatable and relevant.

 When we talk about having a peaceful death, we are actually talking about a peaceful and meaningful life.
-We talk about respecting the dignity of life, which is key to family harmony and unity.
+We talk about respecting the dignity of life, which is key to family harmony, unity, and peace.
 We should all learn to initiate conversations on this important issue.
 At some point in time, pondering on decisions we take at end of life is what we all must face.

 I hope that reading this presentation will encourage readers to start a conversation on end- of- life care with their loved ones.